As an Amazon Associate I earn from qualifying purchases.

 2. Make sure you have a high enough mug where the mix only gets filled 2/3 of the way.
 This prevents the gluten-free mug cake from overflowing.
 You will also have a fully cooked cake as well.

 3. You can also make 2 small versions of this by using two ramekins or just two mugs.
-If you make 2 small ones, you can get creative and may a layered cake with frosting in the middle.
+If you make 2 small ones, you can get creative and make a layered cake with peanut butter frosting in the middle.

 4. The cook time can be tricky, as each microwave is different and everybody has different size cups.
 Start with cooking it for less time, as you can always add more if you notice it not done.